dcunited001/dcunited001.github.io/_drafts/speed-of-thought-4-geometry-and-mechanics-of-information.md

 - [Picture for Geometric Mechanics]

+#### Distance Metrics in Information Networks

+> The apple doesn't fall too far from the tree.

 - Inequalities (contained-within & within-is-contained) in type-space
   - esp. as applied to game theory for real-time, stochastic & inschematic games